 As most people are, the lure of low start-up costs allows for greater focus on specific areas.
 I have always been of the belief that the less moving parts in a business allow for greater focus and efficiency overall.

 Dropshipping – Can limit product selection.

 Think of it this way.
-Jewellery allows you to focus on hundreds of different niches from racquet ball to paint ball.
-You can literally find a piece of jewellery for any hobby under the sun.
+Jewelry allows you to focus on hundreds of different niches from racquetball to paintball.
+You can literally find a piece of jewelry for any hobby under the sun.
 Whereas you are limited by what the niche requires by focusing on the one hobby.